 - Health and safety rules for manual labor are getting stricter; it becomes harder to keep the work in your warehouse attractive to new employees.

 These challenges ask for rigorous adjustments in your warehouse.
-Implementing robots is an important part of the solution, but where do you start?
+Implementing pick and place robots can be an important part of the solution, but where do you start?

 How do I start implementing robots in my warehouse?

-The first step is to map out the manual processes in your operation, as that is where you can realize the greatest cost savings.
+The first step is to map out the manual pick and place processes in your operation, as that is where you can realize the greatest cost savings.
 Try to break these manual processes down to all tasks an operator has to execute.
-The most repetitive tasks are the ones that are easiest to automate with robotics.
+The most repetitive tasks are the ones that are easiest to automate with a pick and place robot.
 The more repetitive and monotonous the task, the better suitable for a robot.

 What part of my fulfillment process is best suitable for robots?